acharge91/SortManager/readme.md

 - Binary Tree Sort

 This algorithm uses a binary tree to sort elements.
-Upon sorting the tree is recursively traversed which returns the elements in chronological order.
+Upon sorting the tree it is recursively traversed returning the elements in chronological order.

 ---